Lilith in the 6th House: The Day Job and the Body's Veto

 Shadow

-Martyrdom inside the routine; mysterious symptoms that are the only remaining voice of dissent.
+Martyrdom inside the routine; body signals used as the only remaining voice of dissent.

 The core expression